matthu24/bandwhich/README.md

   }
 ```

 The CSS used for play and pause also relied on these two state attributes.
-If the play status is true, and the track matches the current track name, then a pause circle is rendered for that particular track; otherwise, a play button renders as the default button.
+If the play status is true and the track matches the current track name, then a pause circle is rendered for that particular track; otherwise, a play button renders as the default button.

 ```javascript
 render () {